pantheon-systems/documentation/source/content/guides/edge-integrations/02-configuration-overview.md

 Edge Integrations setup for Drupal requires intermediate site-building skills.
 If you plan to extend the conditions beyond the ones that are provided by the modules, back-end Drupal module development skills are required.

-For WordPress, back-end WordPress development skills and familiarity with [WordPress hooks](https://developer.wordpress.org/plugins/hooks/) (making use of existing [actions](https://developer.wordpress.org/plugins/hooks/actions/) and [filters](https://developer.wordpress.org/plugins/hooks/filters/)) is required.
+For WordPress setup, back-end WordPress development skills and familiarity with [WordPress hooks](https://developer.wordpress.org/plugins/hooks/) (making use of existing [actions](https://developer.wordpress.org/plugins/hooks/actions/) and [filters](https://developer.wordpress.org/plugins/hooks/filters/)) is required.

 ### Why AGCDN?